-The pnLoc, pnSize, pnMode, pnPat, and pnVis fields of a grafPort deal with the graphics pen.
+The phLoc, phSize, phMode, phPat, and phVis fields of a grafPort deal with the graphics pen.
 Each grafPort has one and only one graphics pen, which is used for drawing lines, shapes, and text.
 As illustrated in Figure E-10, the pen has four characteristics: a location, a size, a drawing mode, and a drawing pattern